pawanpaudel93/ao-deploy/README.md

 ### Optional Dependencies

-If you plan to use the `--minify` option, you'll need to install `lua-format`:
+If you plan to use the `--minify` option, you'll need to install [lua-format](https://github.com/Herrtt/luamin.js):

 ```sh
 npm install lua-format --save-dev   # npm